datacarpentry/rr-version-control/02-hosting-activity.md

 Try rolling back to your first commit and viewing your `countryPick4.Rmd` file.
 You can see that that file is now in the state when you made your first commit.

 Rolling back will leave the original commit in the repository's history, so you can always revert a revert if necessary and never lose any commits.
-Do this on your "Added Date Line" commit to get back to where we were.
-Your directory should look like this:
+Do this on your "Added Date Line" commit to get back to where we were by "Rolling back" to the commit where you added your name to `README.md`.

 **Tip:** If you are going to use the Github GUI, only use the Rollback option, don't use revert.
 Things can get really confusing fast.
 I highly recommend messing around with it further on a folder you are not concerned with or begin using command line git to have more control.
 Also, there is an "undo" option in the "changes" tab if your git history gets confusing, but there is a general rule to never rewrite your git history *especially* if you are collaborating or have already published/hosted your code on-line.